Greeley History Museum

 Well Dressed in Weld

 Over one-hundred years of Weld County Fashions are on display in the Greeley History Museum’s Upper Level Gallery.
 Fashion themes change throughout the year and in 2017 will include “Fur” and “Fun & Funky Florals.”
-Mourning attire will be featured in 2018.
-Visitors will be able to feel different materials and examine different weaving, sewing and spinning methods, and children can dress up in historical reproduction clothing.
+Visitors will be able to feel different materials and examine different weaving, sewing and spinning methods, and dress up in historical reproduction clothing.
 Exhibition on display through 2018.

 Made for the Tourist Trade

-Westward expansion was driven, in large part, by railroad travel that could take visitors from coast to coast quickly and conveniently.
-Along with that expansion came demand for Southwest Native American pieces used not for ceremony or for cooking, but strictly for sale to tourists.
+Westward expansion was driven, in large part, by railroad travel that took visitors from coast to coast quickly and conveniently.
+Along with that expansion came demand for Southwest Native American pieces sold to tourists.
 “Made for the Tourist Trade” is a collaboration between the University of Northern Colorado’s Anthropology Department and City of Greeley Museums staff and showcases nearly 20 pottery pieces originally housed in a university museum that closed in the 1980s.
 Located in the Greeley History Museum’s West Gallery, the exhibit runs through Dec.
 3, 2017.